-As well as the Howard-fronted series, there’ll be new Marvel TV shows devoted to M.O.D.O.K. (aka Mechanized Organism Designed Only for Killing), Hit-Monkey, and Tigra & Dazzler.
-And they’ll all come together to form a supergroup called – wait for it – The Offenders.
-Even if the team-up show is a disaster, you’ve gotta love that title…
+On Hulu, there were originally four new Marvel TV shows, one devoted to M.O.D.O.K.
+(AKA Mechanized Organism Designed Only for Killing), and others for Hit-Monkey and Tigra & Dazzler.
+The plan was for them to all come together to form a supergroup called – wait for it – The Offenders.

 However, Howard the Duck and Tigra & Dazzler have been canceled, while little has been heard about Hit-Monkey.
 There is some good news, though, in the shape of M.O.D.O.K – which is streaming on Hulu now.

 This one is still in the early stages, yet could be among the most exciting of all the new Marvel TV shows, the Disney Plus offerings included.
 Spider-Man: Into the Spider-Verse producers Phil Lord and Chris Miller are working on a couple of projects.
 That includes “a handful of live-action shows using Sony’s Marvel characters, of which there are like 900 characters” according to Miller (via Deadline).
 “We’re figuring out a way to develop the shows so that each are their own unique experience but also related.”